-The teaching staff and administration will oversee the use of all electronic equipment on the RAHS campus and in the classrooms, including the appropriate use of photocopiers, videotapes/cameras, computer hardware and associated software, use of the Internet, etc.
+The teaching staff and administration will oversee the use of all electronic equipment on the RAHS campus and in the classrooms, including the appropriate use of photocopiers, cameras, recording equipment, computer hardware and associated software, use of the Internet, etc.

-Students must read and agree to an electronic consent form to use the Highline School District network and technology.
-The first time students log in to the system, they are prompted to read and agree to the condition of the acceptable use policy.
-Violation(s) of the technology consent form may result in removal, suspension and/or expulsion from school.
+Students and families must read, sign and submit the RAHS Technology Contract to use Highline School District network and technology.
+Violation(s) of the technology contract may result in loss of technology privileges, suspension and/or expulsion from school.
 Violators will be charged a per-hour fee for the expense of removal of any inappropriate material, with a one-hour (\$35.00) minimum.

 RAHS provides a technology-rich learning environment.
-To maintain this environment, students pay a \$80.00 technology fee.
+To maintain this environment, students pay a \$85.00 technology fee.
 If paying this fee is a hardship to your family, please talk with our counselor or an administrator.